 - not too broad or too narrow

-- focuses on information which has been written about by journalists, academics, or professionals in a field of study
+- focused on information which has been written about by journalists, academics, or professionals in a field of study

 - interesting to you and your reader

-- has something to do with how we live or might live, what we care about, or what might be important for people to know
+- related to how we live or might live, what we care about, or what might be important for people to know

-- presents a complex research question which can’t be answered with a simple “yes” or “no”
+- presenting a complex research question which can’t be answered with a simple “yes” or “no”